avocado-framework/avocado/docs/source/RunningTestsRemotely.rst

 As you can see, Avocado will copy the tests you have to your remote machine and execute them.
 A bit of extra logging information is added to your job summary, mainly to distinguish the regular execution from the remote one.
-Note here that we did not need `--remote-password` because the SSH key is already setup.
+Note here that we did not need `--remote-password` because an SSH key was already setup.

 Running Tests on a Virtual Machine
 ==================================